Carbon Monoxide: A Winter Months' Health Threat

 For immediate release

-The ARB also advises caution when operating cars or other internal combustion engines in enclosed spaces or attached garages.
-A third of CO poisoning deaths are the result of accidental exposure from vehicles, many due to running them in closed garages.
+In addition, do not to operate cars or other internal combustion engines in enclosed spaces or attached garages.
+A third of CO poisoning deaths are the result of accidental exposure from vehicles running in closed garages.

 ARB data show that outdoor CO levels rise throughout California between the months of November and March because of stagnant weather conditions.
-These outdoor levels of CO have been measured in covered garages and at busy intersections.
+These levels have been measured in covered garages and at busy intersections.
 Rising levels of outdoor CO may generate health complaints in sensitive people.
-Cars should be tuned and muffler systems checked regularly for exhaust leaks.